Overseeding Winter Lawn

 Golf Course

 1. Will the grass area be used?
-Consider only overseeding areas that are used in the winter like the backyard where family and pets play.
+Consider only overseeding areas that are used in the winter.

 3. Is the lawn in a narrow strip?
-Efficiently watering strips of grass that are less than eight feet wide can be a challenge.
-Overspray from sprinklers can hit driveways, sidewalks, streets, and cars.
+Efficiently watering strips of grass that are less than eight feet wide can be a challenge, particularly with overspray.
 Consider removing grass that’s difficult to irrigate efficiently.
-You may qualify for a rebate.

 If you’re planning on overseeding, make sure to properly plant your winter grass and select areas that will be used in the winter.
 Find more information on overseeding from the University of Arizona Cooperative Extension